 Competition Rules and Guidelines

 The competition is open to all enrolled Johns Hopkins University undergraduates and graduate students, including Homewood music minors.
 Contestants may compete on any instrument or voice.
-Past winners may compete again.
-Peabody Conservatory students are not eligible.
+Peabody Conservatory students and previous winners of the competition are not eligible to compete.

 Applicants may choose to compete with an entire concerto or solo, with select movements of a concerto, or with an aria (vocalists).
 Applicants must audition on the material they will perform if selected as a competition winner.
 Use of sheet music is allowed for both the audition and performance although memorization is preferred.
 Applicants must submit their proposed repertoire for approval in advance by emailing email@example.com as soon as possible, and prior to submitting their application according to the dates above.
 Applicants may be denied if their selected repertoire is not feasible.